teemutontti/TDD-unit-testing-project/README.md

 # TDD-unit-testing-project

 ## Running

-At the root of the project type `javac -d bin src/main/java/*.java` and then `java -cp bin App`.
+At the root of the project type `javac -d bin src/main/*.java` and then `java -cp bin main/App`.